-Being a parent to a daughter with ADHD is an incredible journey.
+Parenting girls with ADHD is an incredible journey.
 However, the path can quickly become unruly when facing your child’s inattentive symptoms.
 Dealing with the daily mess and clutter, homework that is days past due and the constant nagging can take an emotional toll on you and your daughter.
 So you are likely left asking, “is understanding my daughter with ADHD possible?”

-It can take years of trial and error to understand that certain do’s and don’ts of parenting aren’t as effective for your child, even if those methods work for other kids.
-All of this can feel isolating, but you and millions of other parents and their kids are not alone.
+It can take years of trial and error to understand that certain do’s and don’ts of parenting aren’t as effective for your ADHH daughter, even if those methods work for other girls.
+All of this can feel isolating, but you and millions of other parents and their girls are not alone.

 We’ll delve into some key points about becoming a proactive parent and what it means for you and your parenting a daughter with ADHD.

-5 Simple Tips for Parenting a Daughter with ADHD
+5 Simple Tips to Understand a Daughter with ADHD

 If you have a daughter with ADHD, it can be an overwhelming and emotional journey.
 Although I can’t give you everything you need to know to make parenting a daughter with ADHD easy (it will never be easy), these simple strategies and tips can help make the ADHD parenting journey just a bit easier.